pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Component implementation

-To implement this component, we can define a class that inherits the PostgresPersistence class.
+To implement this component, we can define a class that inherits the IdentifiableJsonPostgresPersistence class.
 In this class, we will include the _defineSchema() method, where we will define a table with two fields namely id and data.
 The second field will include our data in JSON format, as defined in the data object section.
  Our code will look something like this:

 {{< tabsection >}}